You are not alone. One-third of the undergraduates at UNI Business are transfer students.

 New transfer students also have the opportunity to meet, network and collaborate with other new transfers and current business students through the College's Professional Readiness Program, a career and professional development training program available to all business students.

-Prospective transfer students are encouraged to join UNI's Admission Partnership Program (APP).
-The APP assists students with a seamless transition from the community college to UNI by providing advising and resources from both the community college and UNI.
+Prospective transfer students are encouraged to join UNI's Transfer Connection Program.
+The program assists students with a seamless transition from the community college to UNI by providing advising and resources from both the community college and UNI.

 Seek out additional academic resources to help you during your transition.